apache/doris-website/versioned_docs/version-3.0/admin-manual/resource-admin/compute-node.md

 >
 > 4. If the `min_backend_num_for_external_table` value is greater than the total number of BE nodes, at most number of BE will be selected.
 >
-> 5. The above configurations can be modified at runtime without restarting the FE node.
+> 5. The above parameters can be modified dynamically through the `ADMIN SET FRONTEND CONFIG` command without restarting the FE node.
 And all FE nodes need to be configured.
+Or add configuration in `fe.conf` and restart the FE node.

 ## Best Practices